 With these tools, once you’re happy with how your text looks, you’ll just copy and paste back to Instagram to update your name, bio, caption or comment.

-Tools for Changing Your IG Font:
+Best Online Tools & Apps for Changing Your IG Fonts

 I took the caption from my latest Instagram post to play with LingoJam.
 I pasted the caption into the box on the left and then the box on the right auto-populated with the different fonts I could use.